bespinian/blog/content/posts/installing-arch-linux-on-uefi-with-full-disk-encryption.md

 1. Insert an USB stick into your computer
 1. Run `lsblk` to find the correct disk
-1. Run `sudo unmount /dev/sdx` or whatever the USB stick is
+1. Run `sudo umount /dev/sdx` or whatever the USB stick is
 1. Run `sudo dd bs=4M if=path/to/input.iso of=/dev/sdx oflag=sync status=progress` to write the ISO to the USB stick.
 Don't forget to replace the two paths with the correct ones.
 1. Insert the USB stick into the target computer and boot it from there